nqvu-daniel/AIC_FTML_dev/README.md

-# AI Challenge 2024 — Intelligent Video Retrieval System
+# 🎬 AIC FTML — Clean Video Retrieval System

-An automated, intelligent video processing system for the AIC 2024 Event Retrieval challenge.
-Features one-command automation, advanced frame sampling, and hybrid search capabilities.
+A **completely reorganized** intelligent video processing system for the AIC 2024 Event Retrieval challenge.
+Features clean modular architecture, advanced frame sampling, and hybrid search capabilities.

+> **🆕 NEW ARCHITECTURE:** This codebase has been completely reorganized into a clean, modular structure.
+See [`ARCHITECTURE.md`](ARCHITECTURE.md) for complete details.

 ## Key Features